mrdoob/three.js/threejs/lessons/threejs-materials.md

 is very shiny.
 Roughness goes from 0 to 1.

 The other setting, [`metalness`](MeshStandardMaterial.metalness), says how metal the material is.
 Metals behave differently than non-metals.
-For some reason this setting is un-intuitive and goes from 1, not metal at all, to 0, most metal like.
+0 for non-metal and 1 for metal.

 Here's a quick sample of `MeshStandardMaterial` with `roughness` from 0 to 1 across and `metalness` from 0 to 1 down.